 Turkey was left quite behind in Europe in terms of environmental monitoring systems as well as legislation.
 The standards in Turkey are not compatible with those of the European Union.
 For example, criteria specified in the European Union’s Best Available Techniques for Large Combustion Plants Document, which came into force in August 2021, are incompatible with our legislation’s standards.
 For a lignite-based fluidized bed thermal power plant in operation with a capacity of 2×250 MWe, the limit value allowed in our country is 1.3 times higher for NOx than the limit values in the EU; SO2 value is 2 to 20 times, dust is 5 to 25 times more (Right to Clean Air Platform, 2021).
 With the reduction of coal use, one of the decisions taken at the COP26 summit, Turkey needs new current legislation.

 The industry is an important part of the Turkish economy.
 According to TURKSTAT, it accounted for 19% of the gross domestic product (GDP) in 2019 (TURKSTAT, 2019).
 Industry accounts for more than half of the total emissions and other important environmental impacts, including the release of pollutants to air, water, and soil, waste generation, and energy consumption.
 Air pollution is often associated with the burning of fossil fuels.
-This is true for power plants and many other industrial activities where electricity or heat can be produced on-site, such as iron and steel or cement production.
-While some activities make dust that contributes to the concentration of particulate matter in the air, for example, using solvents in metalworking or chemical manufacturing can lead to polluting emissions of organic compounds ( European Environment Agency, 2021).
+This is true for power plants and many other industrial activities where electricity or heat can be produced on-site, such as iron, steel, or cement.
+While some activities make dust that contributes to the concentration of particulate matter in the air; for example, using solvents in metalworking or chemical manufacturing can lead to polluting emissions of organic compounds ( European Environment Agency, 2021).

 According to the Black Report 2021 published by the Right to Clean Air Platform, it has been determined that the air quality is not measured sufficiently (90% and above) specified in the legislation, especially in some districts with industrial facilities.
 Considering the locations of the air quality measurement stations belonging to the Ministry, it is seen that most of the coal power plants in operation do not have a sulfur dioxide measurement station, which is an industrial pollutant (Right to Clean Air Platform, 2021).
 Turkey’s lack of a defined limit value for fine particles (PM2.5) is also a significant problem.